erinalara/ConnectionsGame/README.md

 # Connections Game
 My first Unity 2D pixel game.
+Purely made for fun, and as a learning experience!

 A person moves back to their hometown, seeking to forge or reforge connections with the town's residents, by helping with certain tasks.